blambi/Gruvdrift/README.md

 Historically
 ------------

 We used a python based proxy called wohasock for whitelisting etc, now we have migrated to [WohaPlug](http://github.com/blambi/WohaPlug).

+That was fine until bukkit died a horrible death, so now we will have to use rcon to sync the whitelist.

 Artwork
 -------